urs-of-the-backwoods/HG3D-Create-A-Game/source/Actions.rst

 - Each line is either an action and of type "IO a" or a let binding.
 - Actions are executed, one by one in sequence.
-- Lines with a left arrow ``<-`` de-sugar into a bind operator where the name on the left side of the operator is bound with the result of executing the action on the right hand side.
+- Lines with a left arrow ``<-`` de-sugar into a bind operator so that the name on the left side of the arrow is bound with the result of executing the action on the right hand side.
 The bound value is valid for the remaining part of the do block.
 - Lines without a left arrow are actions which are executed and whose value is discarded.
 - The result of the last action in the do block is the result of the overall do block.
 - ``return`` lifts a pure value into a value of type "IO a".
 It is needed at the end since the last statement of a do block needs to be an action.